Officers accused of assaulting innocent man feared he had weapon, court told

 Joshi replied: “We have had incidents where people do take their children to commit crime.”

-Yelken, who told the court he joined the force after the London Bridge terror attack in 2017, told the court he had “honest held belief that me and my colleague were in danger”, saying: “He’s a robbery suspect and could potentially pull out a weapon.”
+Yelken, who told the court he joined the force after the London Bridge terror attack in 2017, said he had “honest held belief that me and my colleague were in danger”, saying: “He’s a robbery suspect and could potentially pull out a weapon.”

 He said the “Barnet the area we work in is well known for robberies where weapons are used”, adding: “I believed he could have taken out a weapon and hurt us.”